BLarzalere/Decision-Transformer-RL/README.md

 # Decision-Transformer-RL
-This repo contains the Jupyter notebook code and output video from my Blog on Towards AI - Taking a Walk in the OpenAI Gym: Using Decision Transformer to Power Reinforcement Learning
+This repo contains the Jupyter notebook code and output video from my blog on Towards AI - Taking a Walk in the OpenAI Gym: Using Decision Transformer to Power Reinforcement Learning

 <b>Article Summary</b>: